 The control calculation takes into account any income from Swiss sources (e.g. real estate investments, pensions, shareholdings, etc.).
 The basis for wealth taxation is typically determined by the cantonal legislation applicable to taxable income.
-Both income and wealth taxes are levied at ordinary rates under the lump sum taxation regime.
+Both income and wealth taxes are levied at ordinary rates under the lump- sum taxation regime.
+Both the world-wide living expenses as well as any case-specific questions pertaining, e.g. to the control calculation and to the Swiss tax treatment of wealth and succession planning structures are usually agreed upon by submitting a tax ruling to the cantonal tax authorities.

-Domestically, persons taxed under the lump sum taxation regime are considered to be Swiss tax residents, and are recognized as such in most other jurisdictions.
-In order for the taxpayer to be recognized as a Swiss tax resident in the US and Germany, any US- or Germansourced income would need to be fully taxed under a so-called modified lump sum taxation regime.
+Domestically, persons taxed under the lump-sum taxation regime are considered to be Swiss tax residents and are recognized as such in most other jurisdictions.
+However, in order for the taxpayer to be recognized as a Swiss tax resident, e.g. in the US and Germany, any US- or German-sourced income would need to be fully taxed under a so-called modified lump-sum taxation regime.